enormandeau/stacks_workflow/README.md

 ### Scan the cutadapt logs

 The cutadapt log files can be found in the `10-log_files` folder.
-Scan them to confirm that cutadapt has done an appropriate job.
+Scan them or look at the file sizes to confirm that cutadapt has done an appropriate job.

 There may be differences in adapters and filter parameters to use with data produced by Illumina and Ion Proton sequencers.